B1.4 Count to 1000, including by 50s, 100s, and 200s, using a variety of tools and strategies.

 Directions

-Prepare a tiled mat for each team (make about 3 squares per team member) and write in the squares the numbers that pose a problem for the students (for example, numbers having hundreds with a 0 in the tens position).
+Prepare a mat with a grid for each team and make about three squares per team member.
+On the squares, write numbers that have been problematic for the students (for example, numbers in the hundreds that have 0 in the tens position).

-Distribute different coloured sandbags, a large sheet of paper and a marker, as well as base ten materials (or other materials) and place value mats to each team member.
+Distribute different coloured bean bags, a large sheet of paper and a marker, as well as base ten blocks (or other materials) and place value mats to each team member.

 Explain the rules of the game:

-• Each team member throws their bag on a square, says the number on the square and leaves the bag there.
+- Each team member throws their bag on the grid and says the number on the square where it lands.
+They leave the bean bag where it has landed.

-• Each student then writes the number on their large sheet of paper and represents it using the base ten materials (use the place value mats if needed).
+- Each student writes the number on their large sheet of paper and represents it using the base ten blocks using the place value mats if desired.

-• The game ends when all the numbered squares on the tiled mat are covered with sandbags.
+- The game ends when all numbered squares on the mat are covered with bean bags.

 Circulate and ask the following questions:

-• Name the number you threw your sandbag on.
+- Name the number you threw your bean bag on.

-• Would your representation be different?
-Demonstrate it with your material.
+- Would your representation be different?
+Represent it with your material.

-Source: Guide d'enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 21-22.

 Activity 2: Strategies for Counting